Lab41/pythia/README.md

 ## Prerequisites

-Our code is written in Python 3. [envs/make_envs.sh](envs/make_envs.sh) will install the necessary dependencies on a Debian/Ubuntu system with Anaconda installed.
+Our code is written in Python 3.
+It requires a recent version of Anaconda, as well as a C/C++ compiler system, e.g. GNU gcc/g++ (available in package `build-essential` on Ubuntu/Debian systems).

+Once these have been installed on your system, [envs/make_envs.sh](envs/make_envs.sh) will install the necessary Python dependencies in an Anaconda environment called `py3-pythia`.

+The Docker-based distribution comes prepackaged with all necessary dependencies, provided Docker itself is available.